kruemmel-python/Request-Legacy/README.md

-# Deprecated!
+# Request-Legacy 3.00.0

-As of Feb 11th 2020, request is fully deprecated.
-No new changes are expected to land.
-In fact, none have landed for some time.

-For more information about why request is deprecated and possible alternatives refer to [this issue](https://github.com/request/request/issues/3142).
+Upstream `request` was deprecated on Feb 11, 2020.
+This repository is a maintained fork for Node.js >= 18 with security hardening.
+Version 3.00.0 is the first release of this fork; the public API remains compatible with 2.x.

+For upstream context and historical alternatives, see:
+[this issue](https://github.com/request/request/issues/3142).

-# Request - Simplified HTTP client
+# Request-Legacy - Simplified HTTP client

 [![npm package](https://nodei.co/npm/request.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/request/)